 Your user research may show that different users need in-person support at different locations, for example:

-- a convenient high street location, such as the post office
+- a convenient high street location, such as the Post Office, a charity, a library, or the offices of a social housing provider

 - their own home